ladroid/rusty-pkl/README.md

-# pkl-rs
+# rusty-pkl

-pkl-rs is a Rust library for parsing Pkl configuration files.
+rusty-pkl is a Rust library for parsing Pkl configuration files.
 Pkl is a simple configuration language that supports hierarchical structures and various data types.

 ## Features